 During my freshman year, I won first prize in an undergraduate fiction contest sponsored by Asimov’s magazine, who flew me to Ft.
 Lauderdale for the International Conference on the Fantastic in the Arts, which was my introduction into the wider community of fantasy & science fiction writers and editors.
 Two years later, I saw that my new favorite writer, James Morrow, author of a number of wildly imaginative and fiercely iconoclastic novels, was going to be teaching at the six-week Clarion summer writing workshop, so I applied, which turned out to be one of the most important things I ever did.
 The workshop improved my writing, greatly broadened my horizons, and introduced me to a few of the best friends I’ve ever made.

-In 2008, my old friend John Joseph Adams started editing anthologies, and he reprinted my story “The Skull-Faced Boy” in his zombie horror book The Living Dead, which ended up being a huge hit.
-The success of that book and John’s equally successful post-apocalyptic anthology Wastelands made him highly sought-after as an editor, and he went on to edit a string of anthologies, including The Living Dead 2 and The Way of the Wizard, both of which I contributed stories to (“The Skull-Faced City” and “Family Tree”).
+In 2008, my old friend John Joseph Adams started editing anthologies, and he reprinted my story “The Skull-Faced Boy” in his zombie horror book The Living Dead.
+That book ended up being a huge hit, and John quickly became a high-profile editor.
+He went on to edit a string of anthologies, including The Living Dead 2 and The Way of the Wizard, both of which I contributed stories to (“The Skull-Faced City” and “Family Tree”).
 John also began editing a new online science fiction magazine called Lightspeed, and my story “Cats in Victory” appeared in the debut issue.